We are only accepting boneless deer trim until december 31st, 2020. no whole deer will be accepted.

 PROUD PARTICIPANTS OF

 Hunter's Helping the Hungry is a program established by the Nebraska Legislature in April 2012 that provides ground venison to families in need.
 It allows hunters to donate whole, feild-dresed deer at participating meat processing plants.
 To donate your deer, we need your Nebraska deer permit, and your checked tag.
 There is no fee to donate your deer.
+We are only able to accept 10 deer this year!

 This is a program of the Nebraska Game & Parks.